Creating a Git repository for Provar Projects

 .metadata and */ProvarANT/* folder Contains Cached Org Information and Logfiles Provar will recreate this folder when it does not exist

-Step 4: Go back to Github Desktop and Click the ‘Publish’ button.
+Step 4: Return to Github Desktop and Click the ‘Publish’ button.
 You may need to provide a Username and Password.

 Step 5: Provide a Description and select the repository.
-If you want to use a private repository, select the Private Repository checkbox.
+Select the Private Repository checkbox if you want to use a private repository.
 Click Publish at the bottom.

-Step 6: Launch Provar and specify your workspace as the local path defined in Step 2.
+Step 6: Launch Automation and specify your workspace as the local path defined in Step 2.
 Create a new Project.

 Step 7: Go to the Project in Github Desktop.
 Enter a comment and Commit to Master: